-If you said to generate leads, make more sales, or build an audience, you’re in the right place.
+If you said to generate leads, make more sales, or build an audience and authority in your industry, you’re in the right place.

 A content upgrade is bonus content directly related to an article on your website.
 Instead of using the same ebook or email magnet at the end of every post, a content upgrade is created specifically for that piece of content.